google/zetasql/docs/pipe-syntax.md

     table-valued functions (TVFs), and other contexts.
 +   Pipe syntax can be mixed with standard syntax in the same query.
 For example, subqueries can use different syntax from the parent query.
++   A pipe operator can see every alias that exists in the table preceding the pipe.
 +   A query can [start with a `FROM` clause][from-queries], and pipe operators can optionally be added after the `FROM` clause.